The64thGamer/cheeseepedia/content/d90uxtgdc9tkoeh1/content.md

 ## Trivia

 - This show was the first to feature Shalisa Sloan as the voice of Mitzi.
 She was only 11-years-old when she got the part.
 - This show was also the first to feature Rick Bailey as a lead vocalist, although not as Beach Bear, but as the Moon in 'Golden Slumbers'.
 Previously, he had done instrumental work and back-up vocals for the band, but this is his first time singing lead.
-He would end up replacing Aaron Fechter as the voice of Beach Bear in the following showtape, {{< wiki-link "RAE Christmas '82" >}}.
+He would end up replacing Aaron Fechter as the voice of Beach Bear in the following showtape, [RAE Christmas '82].
 - This is Aaron Fechter's final show recording any new vocals for Beach Bear.
 Anytime his Beach Bear voice is heard following this tape, it's through reused segments.
 - All of the segments from this showtape would go on to be reused in future compilation tapes.
 - At the time of it's release, the Abbey Road Medley was the longest individual segment on a Rock-afire showtape, clocking in at 14-minutes.
 This title has since been taken by longer tracks, however.